 Injured people can't sue under this statute if they were bitten by police or military dogs that were either doing law enforcement work or defending someone.
 However, this exception doesn't apply to victims who weren't suspected of participating in the alleged crime.
 That means that a crime victim may sue a city after being bitten by a police dog.
 (Cal.
-Civil Code § 3342 (2020); City of Huntington Beach v.
+Civil Code § 3342 (2022); City of Huntington Beach v.
 City of Westminster, 57 Cal.App.4th 220 (Cal.
 App.
 4th Dist.
 1997).)

 California courts have held that owners are generally exempt from liability if their dogs bite veterinarians or vet assistants during treatment.
 (Priebe v.
 Nelson, 39 Cal.4th 1112 (Cal.
 Sup.
 Ct.
 2006).)

 California's strict liability statute won't help victims who were injured by dogs that didn't bite them—for instance, when the dogs attacked their bicycle wheel or chased them on a motorcycle and caused an accident.
 But that doesn't necessarily mean they have no other options.
-Injured people may able to receive compensation if they can prove that their injuries resulted from the dog owners' negligence.
+Injured people might be able to receive compensation if they can prove that their injuries resulted from the dog owners' negligence.
 For example, suppose a dog jumps on a child who's playing on the sidewalk and scratches the child's eye.
 If the victim's parents sue, they must prove that the owner didn't use reasonable care to control the dog, such as by keeping it on a leash or in a fenced-in yard.

 While California's strict liability dog-bite statute applies regardless of the animal's history, another state law makes owners responsible for taking "reasonable steps" needed to "remove any danger" of future attacks when their dogs have bitten someone in the past.
 Anyone can file a civil case against the owner of a dog who has bitten a human twice (in separate incidents) or the owner of a trained attack dog who has seriously injured someone with even a single bite.
-The court may order the owner to take steps to prevent future attacks, including removing the dog from the area or having it destroyed.
+The court may order the owner to take steps to prevent future attacks, including removing the dog from the area or having it destroyed (that is, euthanized).
 These civil proceedings can't be based on a dog's history of biting trespassers, or on bites by working police or military dogs.
 (Cal.
-Civil Code § 3342.5 (2020).)
+Civil Code § 3342.5 (2022).)

 California also has a separate legal procedure for controlling dangerous dogs.
 Animal control or law enforcement officers must file a petition for a hearing when they suspect a dog is a threat.
 (That suspicion may be based on a sworn complaint from a member of the public.)
 If the court decides after the hearing that the animal is potentially dangerous, the dog must be kept indoors, in a fenced yard that will keep the animal in and children out, or on a secure leash controlled by a responsible adult.
-Animal control may destroy a vicious dog if the court finds that the animal poses a significant threat to the public.
+Animal control may destroy (euthanize, in other words) a vicious dog if the court finds that the animal poses a significant threat to the public.
 The court may also prohibit the owner from having any dog for up to three years.
 If a vicious dog is not destroyed, the court must impose conditions on controlling the animal to protect the public.
 Owners or keepers of dangerous or vicious dogs will be fined for any violations of these restrictions.

-The law considers a dog vicious if:
+The law considers a dog "vicious" if:

 (Cal.
 Food & Agric.
-Code §§ 31601-31683 (2020).)
+Code §§ 31601-31683 (2022).)

-Even if criminal charges are filed in connection with a dog bite, the injured person may still sue the owner for damages, as long as the civil suit is filed within two years after the injury (Cal.
-Civ.
-Proc.
-Code § 335.1 (2020)).
-The time period might be extended in some circumstances.
-(For details, see our article on when to sue for a dog bite.)
+Even if criminal charges are filed in connection with a dog bite, the injured person may still sue the owner for damages, as long as the lawsuit is filed before the statute of limitations expires (see the following section for more on that).

-If someone is suing you over a dog bite or other injury that your dog supposedly caused—or if you are considering suing after being hurt by someone else's dog—you should consider speaking with a personal injury lawyer.
+If someone is suing you over a dog bite or other injury that your dog supposedly caused—or if you are considering suing after being hurt by someone else's dog—you can use the features on this page to connect with a personal injury lawyer.
 An attorney experienced in this area can explain how California's law applies to your situation and what defenses you might have if you're the defendant.
-If you're dealing with a civil complaint over a dangerous dog or a court order to destroy your pet, you might want to consult with an animal law attorney.
-And finally, a criminal defense lawyer can help protect your rights if you're facing criminal charges over a dog bite or other injury.
+You can also learn more about finding the right personal injury attorney for you and your case.